Storm takes cold swipe at nation’s midsection

 Brandon Friedman, 42, who lives in northeastern Dallas, had been without power since about 2 a.m. and had no water despite leaving the faucets open slightly to drip.

-Speaking to The Post from his car where he was charging his phone, Friedman described his driveway — blanketed in 5 inches of snow — and his regret at leaving one household item behind for the new residents when he moved from Virginia back to Dallas four years ago.
+Speaking to The Post from his car where he was charging his phone, Friedman described his driveway — blanketed in five inches of snow — and his regret at leaving one household item behind for the new residents when he moved from Virginia back to Dallas four years ago.

 “I left our snow shovel hanging up in the garage in Virginia because we weren’t going to need it in Texas,” Friedman said.

-Andrew Freedman, Matthew Cappucci, Alex Horton, Jason Samenow and Meryl Kornfield in Washington and May-Ling Yam in Houston contributed to this report.
+Andrew Freedman, Matthew Cappucci, Alex Horton, Jason Samenow and Meryl Kornfield in Washington and May-Ying Lam in Houston contributed to this report.